All Guests Will Need To Make Reservations To Visit Six Flags Theme Parks Upon Reopening

 — Six Flags (@SixFlags) April 10, 2020

 USA Today reported that Mark Kupferman, Six Flags’ vice president of insights and interactive marketing, says they don’t want a horde of people at their front gates.
-They know this is not safe for anyone involved, and announcing the reservation system details now will help keep order.
+Company officials know this is not safe for anyone involved and a reservation system will help keep order.

 “People used to be able to just buy a ticket and show up.
 Now it’s going to require a little more advanced planning and effort.
 It’s not optimal, but it is absolutely going to be worth it for the guest.
 It’s about helping people feel good when they come to the parks so they can enjoy their day and not spend it worrying.”